danieliniguezv/encode-bootcamp/week-1/homework-4/homework4.md

 16. Now add a public function called transfer to allow a user to transfer their tokens to another address.
 This function should have 2 parameters:
 	1. The amount to transfer and,
-	2. The recipient addres.
+	2. The recipient address.
 	Why do we not need the sender's address here?
 	What would be the implication of having the sender's address as a parameter?
 	17. Add an event to the transfer function to indicate that a transfer has taken place, it should log the amount and the recipient address.
 18. We want to keep a record for each user's transfers.
 Create a ````struct```` called Payment that stores the transfer amount and the recipient's address.